PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 module.exports = router
 ```

-Finally lets modify our audit service so that it can discover the Mongodb database through dns.
-To do this firstly lets install the Concordant module to the project:
+Finally let's modify our audit service so that it can discover the Mongodb database through dns.
+To do this firstly let's install the `concordant` module to the project:

 ```sh
 $ cd micro/auditservice